BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 ```

-If this doesn't work, debug the local Kubernetes cluster installation befre proceeding based on your Kubernetes installation documentation.
+If this doesn't work, debug the local Kubernetes cluster installation before proceeding based on your Kubernetes installation documentation.

 #### Addons for local Kubernetes (Microk8s)